JineeHira/austin-flow/README.md

 Python will be used to retrieve data from various sources, such as APIs, external databases, or files.
 The extracted data will be prepared for further processing.

 **Data Transformation:**
 Utilizing the power of Python, the extracted data will undergo transformation processes.
-This could include data cleaning, normalization, aggregation, or any other required manipulations.
+This included data cleaning, normalization, and aggregation.

 **Data Loading to PostgreSQL:**
 The transformed data will be stored in the PostgreSQL database.
 SQLAlchemy will be used to create tables, define relationships, and perform database operations.